binerogroup/documentation/networking/security-groups/index.rst

 Managing security groups
 ------------------------

-You are able to manage security groups using either of the below tools.
+You are able to manage security groups by using either of the below tools.

-Common tasks involving security groups is creating them (as well as adding rules) and applying them to instances (in order to do traffic filtering).
+Common tasks involving security groups is creating them (and adding rules) and applying them to instances (to filter traffic).

-- :doc:`The cloud management portal <cloud-management-portal>` is recommended and will get a user with limited prior knowledge from A to B quickly.
+- :doc:`The cloud management portal <cloud-management-portal>` is what we recommended and will get a user with limited prior knowledge from A to B quickly.
 The tradeoff is that advanced features are not always available.

 - :doc:`OpenStack Horizon <openstack-horizon>` is the web interface included in OpenStack.
 Some advanced features might only have a GUI implementation here.